 Trainer input at each supervision level MCR Rating Scale (CiPs) Anchor statements Does the trainee perform part or all of the task?
 Is guidance required?
 Is it necessary for a trainer to be present for the task?
-Is the trainee performing at a level beyond that expected of a day one consultant? c Supervision Level I: Able to observe only: no execution. no n/a n/a n/a Supervision Level IIa: Able and trusted to act with direct supervision: The supervisor needs to be physically present throughout the activity to provide direct supervision. yes all aspects Through out n/a Supervision Level IIb: Able and trusted to act with direct supervision: The supervisor needs to be physically present for part of the activity. yes all aspects will be necessary for part n/a
+Is the trainee performing at a level beyond that expected of a day one consultant? ^c Supervision Level I: Able to observe only: no execution. no n/a n/a n/a Supervision Level IIa: Able and trusted to act with direct supervision: The supervisor needs to be physically present throughout the activity to provide direct supervision. yes all aspects Through out n/a Supervision Level IIb: Able and trusted to act with direct supervision: The supervisor needs to be physically present for part of the activity. yes all aspects will be necessary for part n/a

-The supervisor needs to guide all

-aspects of the

-activity.
-This

-guidance may

-partly be given

-from another

-setting.

-Able and trusted to

-act with indirect

-supervision: The

-supervisor may be

-required to be

-physically present

-on occasion.

-Supervision The supervisor VOS some may be necessary for n/a

-Level III: does not need to yes aspects part 11/ a

-guide all aspects of part

-the activity.
-For

-those aspects

-which do need

-guidance, this may

-be given from

-another setting.

-Able and trusted to

-Supervision act at the level of a yes None ^{a,b} None ^{a, b} n/a

-Level IV: day-one , 55 110110 110110 ,

-consultant.

-Able and trusted to

-Supervision act at a level Nonoi None a was

-Level V: beyond that yes None ^a None ^a yes

-expected of a day- one consultant.

-one consultant.
+The supervisor needs to guide all aspects of the activity.
+This guidance may partly be given from another setting.
+Supervision Level III: Able and trusted to act with indirect supervision: The supervisor may be required to be physically present on occasion.
+The supervisor does not need to guide all aspects of the activity.
+For those aspects which do need guidance, this may be given from another setting. yes some aspects may be necessary for part n/a Supervision Level IV: Able and trusted to act at the level of a day-one consultant. yes None ^{a,b} None ^{a, b} n/a Supervision Level V: Able and trusted to act at a level beyond that expected of a day- one consultant. yes None ^a None ^a yes